Degrees, Residency and Graduation Requirements

 Associate of Arts Degree

-All degree-seeking students are admitted to Stephens College Graduate & Continuing Studies as Bachelor of Science degree candidates.
+All degree-seeking students are admitted to Stephens College Graduate & Continuing Studies as Bachelor of Science or Bachelor of Arts degree candidates.
 However, students may earn an Associate of Arts (A.A.) degree.
 The Associate of Arts degree signifies completion of a two-year academic program, primarily in the liberal arts.
 The Associate of Arts degree may be conferred in December, May or August.

 An A.A. student will: